2018 Trustee Education Institute: The Signature Seminar for Family Foundation Board MembersRegister Today

 - What does it mean to be a steward of both the public’s trust and your family’s legacy?

 - How do you bring your personal giving identity to the foundation’s collective grantmaking?

 - What are the qualities and responsibilities of effective trustees and exceptional boards?

 - How do you navigate family dynamics at the board table?

 - What essential legal rules do you need to know, and what are the more difficult ethical issues you may confront over time?

 - How can you grow into a leader for your family’s philanthropy and get the most from this truly special opportunity?

-Featured Sessions and Faculty at the 2018 Trustee Education Institute Include:
+2018 Trustee Education Institute Agenda

-David Grant, Author, The Social Profit Handbook: The Essential Guide to Setting Goals, Assessing Outcomes, and Achieving Success for Mission-Driven Organizations
+David Grant, Author, "The Social Profit Handbook: The Essential Guide to Setting Goals, Assessing Outcomes, and Achieving Success for Mission-Driven Organizations"

 Assessing the work of your foundation and board should not be considered optional – assessment provides you with a sense of where you need to shift gears, where you need to invest additional time and resources (including where your investments have paid off!), and where you need to step back and start over again.
 Learn about a variety of available tools and checklists for assessing your board.